psychopy/workshops/source/translators/setUpVersionControl.rst

     - choose *psychopy*
   - (In *GitFiend*, you don't sign in.
 You just provide the repository URL, which can be found in the *GitHub* repository under the ``<> Code`` button, where you then choose the ``Local`` tab, then the ``https`` link)

-Step 4b: How to finish cloning
+4b: How to finish cloning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - *psychopy* should be listed because it's already forked in your online account